June 17th Groovin’ On a Sunday presented by Ann McCormack with Woody Regan at the piano at 53 Above.

-The last “It’s Just a Number!” was presented on March 20th.
-The house was packed and the feedback about the event was wonderful!
+The “It’s Just a Number!” presented on March 20th 2016 had a packed house and the feedback about the event was wonderful!

 3 Fabulous people over age 50, Rev. Shawn Moninger, Father Jeffrey Hamblin and Actors Temple Pres.
 Carol Ostrow -Who Each Contribute to the Entertainment Community AND to the Spiritual Community – were honored .